Asbestos: the hidden killer

 The greatest single cause of work-related deaths in the UK is attributed to asbestos.

-Working in conjunction with the Health and Safety Executive's Hidden Killer Campaign, we aim to raise awareness amongst tradesmen that they are at risk from exposure to asbestos.
+Working in conjunction with the Health and Safety Executive, we aim to raise awareness amongst tradesmen that they are at risk from exposure to asbestos.

 Advice on managing asbestos in workplaces is available from Chesterfield Borough Council's health and safety team.